 - 4 Tbsp whole walnuts for topping

-- Preheat oven to 375 degrees F and lightly butter two small ramekins with non-dairy butter.
+- Preheat oven to 375 degrees F and lightly butter two small ramekins with non-dairy butter (adjust number of ramekins if altering batch size).
 Prepare flax egg and set aside.

 - In a large bowl, mash the banana, leaving some texture.